MvcControlsToolkit/Home/README.md

 ## News

-The new 1.2.7 version is ready for download!
+The new 2.0.0  version compatible with both Asp.net Core 1.1 and 2.0 is ready for download!
  `
 ## Current version: 1.2.7 RTM
-This version is compatible with 2.0.0 > Asp.net Core Mvc >= 1.1.0.
+This version is compatible with Asp.net Core Mvc  1.1.0-2.0.0.

-**IMPORTANT:** Current version is not compatible with the recent Asp.net Core Mvc 2.0.0.
-A Asp.net Core Mvc 2.0.0 compatible version will be released in a short time.

 See [installation/upgrade instructions](http://documentation.aspnetcore.mvc-controls.com/QuickStart/Installation)